Interstate 10 in Texas: Houston and East Texas

 Between I-610 and I-45 west of downtown, the interstate contains at least five main lanes in each direction.
 Before 2008, this section had traditionally been the widest section of I-10 in the Houston area and the only one with a significant portion below grade.
 A project completed in 2014 added one extra auxiliary lane in each direction between Shepherd Drive and Taylor Street.
 In addition, the eastbound feeder road that ends at Studemont was extended to Taylor Street.
 As I-10 travels through downtown, it junctions with I-45 and I-69/US 59.
 Both interchanges feature left exits, allowing several lane shifts for through traffic.
-I-10 provides access to Minute Maid Park, home of the Houston Astros, and also runs through the campus of the University of Houston–Downtown.
+I-10 provides access to Daikin Park, home of the Houston Astros, and also runs through the campus of the University of Houston–Downtown.

 The section east of downtown Houston is officially known as the "East Freeway", although it is widely known by locals as the Baytown East Freeway or colloquially shortened to the Beast, due to a marketing push by Baytown, one of the largest cities in the Greater Houston Area.
 I-10 reaches Beaumont at an interchange with US 69/US 96/US 287 and it runs concurrently with the US Highways for 2.63 mi and curves to the east again at a second interchange.
 At College Street (US 90), I-10 expands to eight lanes.
 I-10 meets US 90 again near the recently reconstructed Purple Heart Memorial Bridge over the Neches River; these highways travel concurrently the remainder of the way across the state.
 I-10 reaches Orange County and passes through the towns of Rose City, Vidor, Pinehurst, and Orange.
 Business US 90-Y splits off and comes back to I-10 near the Sabine River Bridge over the Sabine River.
 At the river, I-10 finally leaves Texas and crosses into Louisiana.